Animal Control | Long Island | Animal Removal

 Raccoon Sounds

-Noises coming from the attic at night, may be coming from raccoons living in the attic of your Long Island home.
-There may be loud thumping noises, heavy walking, scratching and growling sounds coming from the attic.
-If there are bird-like chirping sounds coming from the attic, this is probably from raccoon pups.
+Noises coming from the attic at night may be originating from raccoons living in the attic of your Long Island home.
+There may be loud thumping, heavy footsteps, scratching, and growling sounds emanating from the attic.
+If bird-like chirping sounds are arising from the attic, this is probably from raccoon pups.

 Raccoon Trapping

-Is an effective solution when attempting to get rid of raccoons and is the method used by humane wildlife control professionals at Long Island Animal Control Wildlife Removal Services.
+It is an effective solution for getting rid of raccoons and is the method used by humane wildlife control professionals at Long Island Animal Control Wildlife Removal Services.
 There are numerous types of raccoon traps and raccoon baits that can be used.
 Knowing what type of humane raccoon trap to use and what bait to use is largely dependent upon what time of the year it is.
-The raccoon removal trapping methods that our Long Island wildlife removal experts use, is also dependent upon the situation and where the raccoons are entering your Long Island home, or business.
-Our wildlife control operators do raccoon removal in Nassau County in attics, chimneys, garages, crawl spaces, sheds, under porches and decks.
+The raccoon removal trapping methods that our Long Island wildlife removal experts use, are also dependent upon the situation and where the raccoons are entering your Long Island home or business.
+Our wildlife control operators do raccoon removal in Nassau County in attics, chimneys, garages, crawl spaces, sheds, under porches, and decks.
 Raccoon removal cost is dependent upon what would be entailed in getting rid of the raccoon or raccoons.
-Long Island wildlife animal trappers know what raccoon trap and raccoon bait to use in every situation.
+Long Island wildlife animal trappers know which raccoon traps and bait to use in every situation.

 Raccoon Exclusion

-Upon completion of the raccoon removal, we will send out a licensed contractor to give you a free estimate on any repairs that need to be done to your Long Island home, or business to keep raccoons out.
-A chimney cap is a exclusion device that prevents birds, squirrels and raccoons from coming down the chimney.
-Should you require raccoon feces removal and attic cleanup services, we will also get you a free estimate on that service as well.
-We will suggest any modifications that can be made to your home, or business to prevent future wildlife conflicts and Long Island pest control issues.
+Upon completion of the raccoon removal process, we will send out a licensed contractor to give you a free estimate on any repairs that need to be done to your Long Island home or business to keep raccoons out.
+A chimney cap is an exclusion device that prevents birds, squirrels, bats, and raccoons from coming down the chimney.
+Should you require raccoon feces removal and attic restoration services, we will get you a free estimate on these services as well.
+We will suggest any modifications that can be made to your home or business to prevent future wildlife conflicts and Long Island pest control issues.

 Copyright © Animal Control Long Island • New York 2006 • All rights reserved.